LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

                     using='`extractTrait` given the separator `_`, and taking the 3rd element given `i=2`'
                     traits='trait_D' %}

-The function `extractTrait` creates an one-site alignment `trait_D` to store the locations.
+The function `extractTrait` creates an one-site alignment `trait_D` to store the locations which map to taxa.
 It is called as the discrete trait alignment.
-The graphical component `trait_D` (blue circle) on the bottom is the simulated locations from the priors and models.
+The 2nd graphical component `trait_D` (blue circle) on the bottom is the random variable containing the discrete trait alignment simulated by the defined priors and models.
 Because we clamped the discrete trait alignment containing the actual locations to the `trait_D` in this analysis, it will use the actual locations instead of simulated locations.